-Due to the size of Cook County, with this addition each of the 77 Chicago neighborhoods will have their own broadbandillinois.org page where users can find pertinent information for their local area., and not just Chicago-wide data.
+Due to the size of Cook County, with this addition each of the 77 Chicago neighborhoods will have their own broadbandillinois.org page where users can find pertinent information for their local area, and not just Chicago-wide data.

-- Blogs Each region will have it's own blog, where eTeam coordinators can communicate publicly and private with their volunteers and members. - Public Wi-Fi Locations PCI has recently been awarded the Institute for Emerging Issues' Rural Digital Advocacy Grant to build a Wi-Fi locator mobile application.
-We will be collecting data on all public Wi-Fi locations throughout Illinois for the application.
-This will include private businesses as well as community anchor institutions.
-Data collected through this effort will also be made available on our website.
+- Blogs Each region will have its own blog, where eTeam coordinators can communicate publicly and private with their volunteers and members. - Public Wi-Fi Locations - PCI has been awarded the Institute for Emerging Issues' Rural Digital Advocacy Grant to build a Wi-Fi locator mobile application.
+We have been working with a company called Softweb to develop the iOS and Android app variants.
+We have also partnered with the University of Illinois Extension to collect Community Anchor Institution (CAI) and Wi-Fi hotspot data for the app.
+The Wi-Fi app is scheduled to be completed in the next couple of weeks, and should be released soon.

-• Raw Data - The web site provides access to raw, non-confidential data submitted to NTIA as well as analysis data produced in-house.
+- • - Raw Data The web site provides access to raw, non-confidential data submitted to NTIA as well as analysis data produced in-house.